xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 {--------------------------------------------------------------}
 ```

-Notice that we've added  a  new  global  variable, LCount, so you
+Notice that we've added  a  new  global  variable, `LCount`, so you
-need to change the VAR declarations at the top of the  program to
+need to change the `VAR` declarations at the top of the  program to
 look like this:

 ```delphi